perellonieto/slides_flach/2023_nightingale/MD/All.md

 ## AI in the time of ChatGPT

-So what can we conclude from all this?
 - The distinction between learning and reasoning is much less clearcut once you train on language data.
 - It is to be expected that other task layers on top of LLMs will give rise to many other capabilities.
-- How such capabilities can be assessed and measured is a wide-open question, see e.g. [# Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models](https://arxiv.org/abs/2206.04615).
+- How such capabilities can be assessed and measured is a wide-open question, see e.g. [Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models](https://arxiv.org/abs/2206.04615).
 - Properly quantifying confidence and imbuing AI with the capability to say 'I don't know' is key for trustworthiness.